 According to data from the Society for Human Resource Management, only 14% of organizations closed on Columbus Day in 2014.

-Columbus' voyages across the Atlantic Ocean initaited the European exploration and colonization of the Americas.
+Columbus' voyages across the Atlantic Ocean initiated the European exploration and colonization of the Americas.

-While the first voyage in 1492 was immensely significanct, Columbus did not actually reach the american mainland until his third voyage in 1498.
+While the first voyage in 1492 was immensely significant, Columbus did not actually reach the American mainland until his third voyage in 1498.

 Instead, while trying to find a sea route to India, he made landfall on an island in the Bahamas that he named San Salvador.